 4- 07/03/2017 Microsoft bot Zo calls Quran violent

 5- 03/24/2016 Microsoft bot Tay was modeled to talk like a teenage girl, just like her Chinese cousin, XiaoIce.
 Unfortunately, Tay quickly turned to hate speech within just a day.
 Microsoft took her offline and apologized that they had not prepared Tay for the coordinated attack from a subset of Twitter users.

 Bots that don’t accept no for an answer

 6- Even good news bots like CNN have a hard time understanding the simple unsubscribe command.
 It turns out CNN bot only understands the command “unsubscribe” when it is used alone, with no other words in the sentence:

 7- WSJ bot was also quite persistent.
 In 2016, users were finding it impossible to subscribe as they discovered that they were getting re-subscribed as soon as they unsubscribed.

 Bots that try to do too much

-8- Poncho, the popular weather app, has been sending users messages unrelated to weather.
+8- Poncho, the weather app which shut down in 2018, had been sending users messages unrelated to weather.